Immune Globulin Injection (Subcutaneous or IV)

 - Do not use if it has been frozen.

 - Do not mix with any other liquid drugs.

 - Do not give into skin that is irritated, bruised, red, infected, or scarred.

-- Move the site where you give immune globulin injection as you were told by the doctor.
+- Move the site where you give immune globulin injection (subcutaneous or IV) as you were told by the doctor.